knarf32/Knarf32.github.io/README.md

 **Customer Service / Sales Hours**:
 - Monday to Friday: 8:00 am - 5:00 pm

-*Sales needed for after hours or Saturday by appointment.*
+*Sales needed for after hours or Saturday by appointment, please call to schedule.*